Since Roman Abramovich took over 18-and-a-half years ago, Chelsea have enjoyed unprecedented success.

 In the second leg, a 2-0 lead which would have seen Chelsea reach the final was ultimately surrendered and saw Ranieri tarnished.

-Frank Lampard’s performances in his first season as Chelsea manager were always going to come with an asterisk, given the various obstacles he had to face including being unable to make any signings to replace Hazard.
+Frank Lampard’s performances in his first season as Chelsea manager were always going to be assessed sympathetically, given the various obstacles he had to face including being unable to make any signings to replace Eden Hazard.
 But the club legend didn’t do too bad of a job.
 He secured Champions League football for 2020/21 playing with a fairly youthful team, and reached the FA Cup final.

 Record: P54 W36 D13 L5